Image: kellyvandellen / stock.adobe.com

 South Dakota exchange overview

-Avera had just under 20,000 enrollees in South Dakota’s individual market in 2020, while Sanford had just under 15,000.
-Overall, the weighted average rate increase for 2021 was just under 2.6 percent.
+Avera had just over 20,000 enrollees in South Dakota’s individual market in 2020, while Sanford had just under 18,000.
+Across the two insurers, the weighted average rate change was a decrease of about 1.43% for 2022.

 For perspective, here’s a look at how premiums have changed in South Dakota’s exchange in the early years of ACA implementation:

-When we include both on and off-exchange plans and look at the entire individual market in South Dakota, the average premium increase for 2015 was 2 percent, as calculated by PricewaterhouseCooper.
+When we include both on and off-exchange plans and look at the entire individual market in South Dakota, the average premium increase for 2015 was 2%, as calculated by PricewaterhouseCooper.

 2016: By 2016, only two insurers were offering plans in South Dakota’s exchange (that continues to be the case in 2019).
-Avera’s average rate increase was 13.98 percent and Sanford’s was 15 percent.
+Avera’s average rate increase was 14% and Sanford’s was 15%.

 The rate filings for South Dakota plans are available via SERFF.
 Avera’s revised filing (AVER-131179213) notes that “To keep the Silver rates lower than those for Gold plans, despite the additional load for the non-funding of CSR payments, Avera adjusted the profit and risk load.”
 They kept the profit and risk load the same as initially proposed for Gold, Bronze, Catastrophic, and off-exchange Silver plans.
 But they cut it almost in half for on-exchange silver plans.
 This is interesting, as it’s different from the approaches that insurers in most other states took.
 Insurers in most states simply added the cost of CSR to silver plans, and let the chips fall where they would.
 The result is that Gold plans in some areas of the country were cheaper than Silver plans, and Bronze (and sometimes Gold) plans were often free for enrollees who receive premium subsidies.
 But Avera’s approach helped to ensure that pricing would still “make sense” for their 2018 products, in terms of having the plans follow a least expensive to most expensive path as they move up from Bronze to Gold.

 Enrollment in South Dakota’s exchange started out quite low in 2014, with just over 13,000 people enrolling.
-That was only an estimated 11.1 percent of South Dakota’s subsidy-eligible residents enrolled in coverage through the exchange – tying Iowa for the lowest percentage in the nation.
+That was only an estimated 11.1% of South Dakota’s subsidy-eligible residents enrolled in coverage through the exchange – tying Iowa for the lowest percentage in the nation.